MuteJester/Simple_Image_Processing_Library/README.md

 the main core provides all needed tools for image processing and handeling.
 __!Important!__ all sub librarys and functionality relay on the Core files always include core folder first!.

+* Detailed tutorials about how to work with SIPL can be found in the wiki tab of this repository

 if getting security error while compiling
 please add  ___CRT_SECURE_NO_WARNINGS__ to your preprocessor defenitions setting